(FAQ) Unless you have experienced physiotherapy before, you may not know what to expect.

 Can I refer myself?

 Yes, you may consult a physiotherapist without a doctor's referral.
-You are safe-guarded because Leah and Jenny are registered with the Health & Care Professions Council.
+You are safe-guarded because Leah and Alastair are registered with the Health & Care Professions Council.
 This regulatory body ensures that all health professionals are genuine and meet national standards.
 In addition, they work in close cooperation with doctors and other health care professionals, such as podiatrists and teachers of Pilates, swimming, and yoga, to provide a high standard of treatment.

 We are both on the registers of all major insurance companies including BUPA, AXA PPP and Aviva.
 Please ensure that you have authorisation from them prior to your first session.